 "I delight in creating kinetic sculpture machines which are novel, aesthetic, and unexpected, and which also can inspire, entertain, and demonstrate the power of engineering."

-Seth Goldstein is a mechanical engineer who has been building instruments and machines for over 50 years.
+Seth Goldstein is a mechanical engineer who has been building instruments and machines for over 60 years.
 He was educated at MIT and spent most of his career practicing bioengineering at the National Institutes of Health where he was Chief of the Mechanical Engineering Section for almost two decades.
 Since retiring from the NIH in 2002, he has applied his skills to creating kinetic sculpture machines.
 Outside interests include hiking, flyfishing, wilderness camping, and tree conservation.
-He currently is rigging a 6-foot long model of the clipper ship Cutty Sark, which he has built from scratch.
+He recently completed a 6-foot long model of the clipper ship Cutty Sark, which he has built from scratch.

 WHY KNOT? is a machine that continuously ties and unties a necktie.